::

 and archeological zones can be officially recognized.

-Within the City of Miami, there are almost 100 designated historic sites,
+Within the City of Miami, there are over 100 designated historic sites,

 The links to the left provide information regarding the process for the